sourcegraph/handbook/content/departments/engineering/teams/content-platform/index.md

 # Content Platform Team

-The Content Platform team (part of the [Enablement](../index.md) org) creates, manages, and optimizes the content platforms that enable the success of Sourcegraph’s business objectives.
+The Content Platform team creates, manages, and optimizes the content platforms that enable the success of Sourcegraph’s business objectives.

 ## Members